Moses Mensah (footballer, born 1998)

-Moses Mensah (born 15 August 1998) is a Ghanaian footballer who plays as a left back for the USL Championship club Birmingham Legion.
+Moses Mensah (born 15 August 1998) is a Ghanaian footballer who plays as a left back for USL League One side Spokane Velocity.

 Career

 Early career

 Mensah played with Ghana Premier League side WA All Stars, helping the team win the league title in the 2016 season.
 In 2019, he attended Campbell University in North Carolina to play college soccer.
 In four seasons with the Fighting Camels, Mensah made 73 appearances, scoring one goal and tallying 13 assists.
 During his time at Campbell, Mensah was Big South Freshman Player of the Year and was named to the All-Conference First Team four years in a row.
 Mensah was also the first Campbell player in the university's 60-year history to be named to the All-South Region teams four times.

 While at college, Mensah also appeared in the USL League Two with Des Moines Menace in 2021, where he made nine appearances on the way to winning the USL League Two title.
 In 2022, he moved to One Knoxville during their inaugural season.

 Following college, Mensah entered the 2023 MLS SuperDraft and was selected 74th overall by Real Salt Lake.